 There is another coral garden in the northwestern area, behind a sandy road.
 It consists of old and new coral formations and slopes down to 40m in the north.

 Sataya Gota Kebir

-Additional gigantic blocks can be found on the west side.
-Eagle rays and sand eels live well-protected between them.
-The current is volatile and can come from all directions, but thanks to the turbulence created between the blocks, we can use it to our advantage.
+The current is unstable and can come from all directions.
+However, due to the swirls between the blocks, we can use that to our advantage.